abrarahmd/Abrarahmd/README.md

 ### About Me:

-- 🌐 My center of attention is both Frontend-Backend.
+- 🌐 My center of attention is AI & ML.

 - 🤖 Currently working on my Thesis on Natural Language Processing.